Electronic Deposition of Theses: Guidance for Supervisors

 - Proceedings for any offence, disposal of or sentence of the court in such proceedings

-Explicit consent from the individuals involved is required before using this type of information and students should take extra care when handling this type of data.
+Explicit consent from the individuals involved is likely to be required before using this type of information and students should take extra care when handling this type of data.
+If disclosure would contravene the data protection principles, the thesis must be restricted indefinitely.

 In exceptional cases, a thesis may include information which, if made available to the public, could put the student's life or another's physical or mental well-being in danger.
 The Information Commissioner's Office states that this type of information may include: